Tuta Absoluta Zimbabwe

 Apply Antario as first line of defence as soon as Tuta absoluta activity is detected.

-Next, apply Biotrine and/ or Fytomax: the ultimate solution for advanced stages of infestation to combat Tuta absoluta.
+Next, apply Gonye Eliminator and/ or Fytogwanz: the ultimate solution for advanced stages of infestation to combat Tuta absoluta.